wwylele/mhrice/README.md

 Although I don't enforce anything beyond the license conditions, I kindly ask you to give attribution to the mhrice project if you use the code or the output from it in another places.
 Thank you!

+## Platform and dependency

+ - Actively tested on linux.
+Might work on Windows or macOS.
+(If not please open an issue)
+ - Rust, cargo
+ - OpenGL 3.3 if running any model-related command
+ - C++, CMake, for a ASTC decoding library in C++.
+RIIR to remove this dependency is still WIP

 ## License